Targeted advertising: Sociodemographic targeting

 Sociodemographic targeting focuses on the characteristics of consumers.
 This includes their age, generation, gender, salary, and nationality.
 The idea is to target users specifically and to use this collected data, for example, targeting a male in the age bracket of 18–24.
-Facebook and other social media platforms uses this form of targeting by showing advertisements relevant to the user's individual demographic on their account, this can show up in forms of banner ads, mobile ads, or commercial videos.
+Facebook and other social media platforms use this form of targeting by showing advertisements relevant to the user's demographic on their account, this can show up in the forms of banner ads, mobile ads, or commercial videos.

 Geographical and location-based targeting

 This type of advertising involves targeting different users based on their geographic location.
 IP addresses can signal the location of a user and can usually transfer the location through ZIP codes.
 Locations are then stored for users in static profiles, thus advertisers can easily target these individuals based on their geographic location.

 A location-based service (LBS) is a mobile information service that allows spatial and temporal data transmission and can be used to an advertiser's advantage.
-This data can be harnessed from applications on the device (mobile apps like uber) that allow access to the location information.
-This type of targeted advertising focuses on localizing content, for example, a user could be prompted with options of activities in the area, for example, places to eat, nearby shops, etc. Although producing advertising off consumer's location-based services can improve the effectiveness of delivering ads, it can raise issues with the user's privacy.
+This data can be harnessed from applications on the device (mobile apps like Uber) that allow access to the location information.

+This type of targeted advertising focuses on localizing content, for example, a user could be prompted with options of activities in the area, for example, places to eat, nearby shops, etc. Although producing advertising off consumer location-based services can improve the effectiveness of delivering ads, it can raise issues with the user's privacy.

 Behavioral targeting

-Behavioral targeting is centered around the activity/actions of users, and is more easily achieved on web pages.
+Behavioral targeting is centered around the activity/actions of users and is more easily achieved on web pages.
 Information from browsing websites can be collected from data mining, which finds patterns in users' search history.
 Advertisers using this method believe it produces ads that will be more relevant to users, thus leading consumers to be more likely influenced by them.

 If a consumer was frequently searching for plane ticket prices, the targeting system would recognize this and start showing related adverts across unrelated websites, such as airfare deals on Facebook.
-Its advantage is that it can target individual's interests, rather than target groups of people whose interests may vary.
+Its advantage is that it can target individual interests, rather than target groups of people whose interests may vary.

-When a consumer visits a web site, the pages they visit, the amount of time they view each page, the links they click on, the searches they make, and the things that they interact with, allow sites to collect that data, and other factors, to create a 'profile' that links to that visitor's web browser.
-As a result, site publishers can use this data to create defined audience segments based upon visitors that have similar profiles.
+When a consumer visits a website, the pages they visit, the amount of time they view each page, the links they click on, the searches they make, and the things that they interact with, allow sites to collect that data, and other factors, to create a 'profile' that links to that visitor's web browser.
+As a result, site publishers can use this data to create defined audience segments based on visitors who have similar profiles.